MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-manager.md

 Then, you can either:
 - Start the data configuration process (accessible both via the **Configure Data tile** within the Data Manager page, and via the **Configure Data tab** on the left-side menu).
 Once completed with the Data Sources section, review the Configure Data section.
-- Or first explore the data that you have just ingested through the **Entities** screen (accessible via the left side menu too).
+- Or first explore the data that you have just ingested through the **Entities** screen (accessible via the left-side menu).
 Once you've completed the Data Sources section, review the Entities section.